pulumi/pulumi-hugo/themes/default/content/docs/get-started/aws/modify-program.md

 {{% /choosable %}}

-Now, open the program and this file to the S3 bucket.
+Now, open the program and add this file to the S3 bucket.
 To do this, you'll use Pulumi's `FileAsset` resource to assign the content of the file to a new  `BucketObject`:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" / >}}